A mail merge lets you quickly send a batch of personalized emails to a large email list.

 In this step-by-step guide, I’ll show you how to create a mail merge using a Google Doc template.
 I’ll then explain why Google Docs isn’t your best option to perform mail merges and walk you through the simplest way to do a mail merge!

 This Article Contains:

-(Click on a link to jump to the specific section)
+(Click on links to jump to specific sections)

 Let’s get started.

 How to Perform a Mail Merge in Google Docs